-- Competency Requirements
+- 38. Competency Requirements

-- o W certification: all students, by end of junior year
+- a.
+W certification: all students, by end of junior year

-- o S certification: all students
+- b.
+S certification: all students

-- Extended Studies: two experiences - Residency: 15 courses (including six of the last eight courses) in residence or in a University-approved program
+- 39. Extended Studies: two experiences

+- 40. Residency: 15 courses (including six of the last eight courses) in residence or in a University-approved program